 More of Your Shoplifting Questions Answered

-Please keep in mind, that I am not an attorney and I do not provide legal advice.
-I also do not answer how to shoplift questions.
-Shoplifting is a crime, costing hundreds of millions of dollars, yearly.
+Please keep in mind that I am not an attorney and I do not provide legal advice.
+I also do not answer "how to shoplift" questions.
+Shoplifting is a crime, costing hundreds of millions of dollars yearly.
 I have no respect for shoplifters, but at the same time, who am I to judge their actions?

 Shoplifters are a necessary evil.
-The Loss Prevention industry employs hundreds of thousands of people around the world who watch and protect our merchandise and manufacture equipment designed to prevent the loss of goods sold in our stores.
-If prostitution is the world's oldest profession, shoplifting must be at least 3rd or fourth on the list.
+The loss prevention industry employs hundreds of thousands of people around the world who watch and protect our merchandise and manufacture equipment designed to prevent the loss of goods sold in our stores.
+If prostitution is the world's oldest profession, shoplifting must be at least third or fourth on the list.
 People have been stealing since time began and will continue to do so long after you and I have departed.